zsb8/Devops/002-JenkinsCICD/README.md

 # Project Name: Jenkins CICD Pipeline
-This project will setup a Jenkins CICD pipeline, which will pull the source code from github and re-deploy the docker container in your local host.
+This project setuped a Jenkins CICD pipeline, which will pull the source code from github and re-deploy the docker container in your local host.

 # Project Goal
-Understand how to setup/configure Jenkins as CICD pipeline.
+Setup/configure Jenkins as CICD pipeline.
 Familiarize with Jenkinsfile.

 # Table of Contents
 1. [Prerequisites](#prerequisites)